It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Do variable shifts affect my chances of getting a mortgage as a nurse?

 Variable shifts can affect your mortgage application as they might lead to irregular income.
-Lenders prefer stable income, but with proper documentation, it is still possible to secure a mortgage.
+Lenders prefer a stable income, but with proper documentation, it is still possible to secure a mortgage.

 Demonstrating a consistent overall income and a stable employment history can mitigate concerns related to variable shifts.